JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/reliquary.md

 ## Sponge Army, 1 use

   - A dozen miniature soldiers made of carved sea sponges.
-When splashed with water, they grow to full size [8 HP, 6 STR, 13 DEX, 5 WIL, hardened sponge (d6), _detachment_] and follow the orders of the person they see until they are destroyed or dry out completely (about 10 minutes).
+When splashed with water, they grow to full size [8 HP, 6 STR, 13 AGL, 5 PRS, hardened sponge (d6), _detachment_] and follow the orders of the person they see until they are destroyed or dry out completely (about 10 minutes).

 ## Tupshead Crown, +1 Armor, _bulky_